Sorry, you need to enable JavaScript to visit this website.

 Lake Bled Castle, Slovenia, frozen, europe, winter, snow

-We thought we’d create a list of fairytale worthy castles which are especially exciting to visit during the European winter.
+We thought we’d create a list of fairytale-worthy castles which are especially exciting to visit during the European winter.

-While these castles 05/only exist in fiction, there are indeed fairytale-looking castles that you can visit this winter that are truly magical.
+While these castles may only exist in fiction, there are indeed fairytale-looking castles that you can visit this winter that are truly magical.
 So grab your beanie and mittens and let it go, let it go!
 Don’t hold back the urge to see one of these great winter fairytale castles anymore.

 Neuschwanstein Castle, Germany